Ghazal 173, Verse 5

 Bekhud Mohani says that people often put a picture of a parrot on the back of a mirror.
 And pet owners (and experimenters) often provide parrots with mirrors, to see how the birds will react.
 (Do they recognize themselves?
 Do they talk to the mirror-parrot as to another bird?)
 So parrots and mirrors have their own relationship already.
 For more on such parrot-and-mirror verses, see {29,2}.

-The mirror is a passive, dead, reflector, while the parrot is an active, living, sound-producer, so the two are radically different.
+The mirror is a passive, dead reflector, while the parrot is an active, living, sound-producer, so the two are radically different.
 Yet there's a strong similarity as well: the mirror is an imitator of one's appearance; the parrot is an imitator of one's voice.
-The beloved's smallest sign or gesture is so potent that it overrides the boundaries between the two: when the mirror perceives/reflects the beloved's gesture, it 'becomes' a parrot, and begins to speak.
+The beloved's smallest sign or gesture is so potent that it overrides the boundaries between the two: when the mirror perceives/reflects the beloved's gesture, it begins to speak.

-=It could be simply that the irresistible beauty of the beloved's every eyelash-flicker moves the parrot to transcendance.
-Her gesture, reflected in the mirror, might not even have been intended for the parrot in the first place.
+=It could be simply that the irresistible beauty of the beloved's every eyelash-flicker moves the mirror to transcendence.
+Her gesture, though reflected in the mirror, might not even have been aimed at the mirror in the first place.

-=It could be that the beloved has given a particular sign of command to the parror: 'Speak!' (since this event is hypothetical anyway, and all the verbs are in the subjunctive).
-Her imperiousness and powers of command at once compel the parrot's obedience.
+=It could be that the beloved has given a particular sign of command to the mirror: 'Speak!'
+After all, this event is hypothetical anyway, and all the verbs are in the subjunctive.
+Her imperiousness and powers of command would at once compel the mirror's obedience.

-=It could be that the beloved is a magician, and has deliberately enchanted the parrot, and the sign is a magic invocation of some sort.
-This wouldn't be at all surprising, either metaphorically (in English too, we use 'enchanting' for beauty), or literally-- for though magic is forbidden to good Muslims, we know that the beloved is an 'idol' and/or an 'infidel'.
-Who if not she would have access to all the powers of darkness?
+=It could be that the beloved is a magician, and has deliberately enchanted the mirror, and the sign is a magic invocation of some sort.
+This wouldn't be at all surprising, either metaphorically (in English too, we use 'enchanting' for beauty), or literally-- for though magic is forbidden to good Muslims, we know that the beloved is an 'idol' (or sometimes an 'infidel').
+Who if not she would have access to all the powers of 'enchantment, incantation' (the literal meaning of fusuu;N )?